romz-pl/romzdb/README.md

 10. The program is implemented in C++.

+11. There is an extensive set of tests written in Google test format.

-11. The project romzdb is based on:
+12. The project romzdb is based on:

 a.
 RedBase project from Stanford University
    See https://web.stanford.edu/class/cs346/2015/redbase.html